QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 [Spark](https://spark.apache.org/) is one of the most common platforms used for large scale data processing today.
 It builds upon the MapReduce programming model introduced by Hadoop.
 However, It is significantly faster than Hadoop (up to 100 times) as it performs the operations in memory avoiding slow disk IO operations.

-It is a general purpose platform.
+It is a general-purpose platform.
 You can clean, process and analyse data all within Spark.
 It has connectivity to various data storage platforms and can cope with either structured (for example SQL data via JDBC) or unstructured data stored (such as text files in HDFS).
 It is designed to cope with large scale data, way beyond what can be stored within a single machine capabilities.
 It integrates with
 Hadoop easily and can use Hadoop's [YARN](http://hortonworks.com/apache/yarn/) system to find and control computation nodes in the network.